MandusHjelm/AppliedDeepLearningTensorFlow/README.md

 # AppliedDeepLearningTensorFlow
-Notebooks with different TensorFlow models
+Notebooks with different TensorFlow models and some datafiles